zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `EXTERNAL_COMPONENTS`: For third-party extenders to add the full path to the directory that contains their component lifecycle scripts.
 For more information, see [Zowe lifecycle - Zowe extensions](../extend/lifecycling-with-zwesvstc.md#zowe-extensions).

-## Reviewing the zowe.yaml file (Technical Preview)
+## Updating the zowe.yaml configuration file (Technical Preview)

 <Badge text="Technical Preview"/>

-_Note: This section is for technical preview and we are happy to hear any feedback.
+_Note: This feature is added with Zowe v1.22.0 release for technical preview and we are happy to hear any feedback.
 Content in this section may be changed or improved in the future._

-_Note: this feature is added with Zowe v1.22.0 release._

-Beside using `instance.env` to configure Zowe runtime, you can also use `zowe.yaml` to configure Zowe in more granular level.
-To make Zowe runtime recognize the `zowe.yaml` configuration, you will need to create a `zowe.yaml` file and remove the `instance.env` file from instance directory.
+Instead of using `instance.env` to configure the Zowe runtime, you can also use a `zowe.yaml` file to configure Zowe in more granular level. `zowe.yaml` is also required to start Zowe in high availability mode.
+To make Zowe runtime recognize the `zowe.yaml` configuration, you must create a `zowe.yaml` file and remove the `instance.env` file from the instance directory.
+See [Creating the zowe.yaml file](#creating-the-zoweyaml-file) for instructions.

-**Important**, `zowe.yaml` is required to start Zowe in high availability mode.

-_Note: In below sections, we refer configuration keys with concatenation of key names and dots._

-For example, if you want to update configuration key `zowe.internalCertificate.keystore.type` with value `PKCS12`, you should set value for this entry in the `zowe.yaml`:
+**Note:** In the following sections, we refer configuration keys with concatenation of key names and dots.
+For example, if you want to update the configuration key `zowe.internalCertificate.keystore.type` with value `PKCS12`, you should set value for this entry in the `zowe.yaml`:

 ```yaml
 zowe: